TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 -----------------------------------------------------------------------------------------

-Create a new file for the knob, and make a basic stateless widget
+Create a new file for the knob in the `lib/` folder, and make a basic stateless widget

-File: `knob.dart`
+File: `lib/knob.dart`

 ```
 import 'package:flutter/material.dart';